Malaysia is fully open to international tourism

 plane ticket prices in 2023/24

 Real-time economy class airfares to Malaysia from the US and Canada.
-Shown are the top three deals for flights departing in the coming months (February to October).
+See the top deals for flights departing from June to February:

 Hacker faresto Malaysia